fedora-infra/nuancier/doc/development.rst

 Unit-tests
 ----------

-Nuancier-lite has a number of unit-tests providing at the moment a full coverage of the backend library (nuancier.lib).
+Nuancier has a number of unit-tests providing at the moment a full coverage of the backend library (nuancier.lib).